refinedev/refine/documentation/docs/useModalForm.md

 :::

-The `saveButtonProps` and `deleteButtonProps` allows creating and managing; save, delete, and refresh button in the modal.
+The `saveButtonProps` and `deleteButtonProps` can provides functionality to save and delete buttons in the modal.

 <div style={{textAlign: "center"}}>
     <img src={editGif} />